npm is a quick way to get started with n8n on your local machine. You must have Node.js installed.

 This command will download everything that is needed to start n8n.
 You can then access n8n and start building workflows by opening http://localhost:5678.

-If you want to install n8n globally, use npm:
+To install n8n globally, use npm:

 After the installation, start n8n by running: